Universalis

 Prayers and intercessions

-perfect your Church all over the world in your divine love.
+may your Church all over the world bear witness to your goodness.

 Pater noster, qui es in cælis: